drfalken/upgrade-guide-216/UPGRADE216.md

 ### Highlights from dCache release 2.13

 #### Highlights introduced on dCache 2.14
+* Significant performance and storage space improvements in Chimera.
+* Almost all certificiate handling code has been ported to the EMI CANL library rather than JGlobus.
+Provides OCSP support and EUGRIDPMA name space support.
+* Concurrent request processing in gPlazma.
+* Pool group patterns in admin shell.
+* Improved UberFTP support.
+* WebDAV door can report file locality.
+* Fair share scheduling for SRM transfers.
+* SRM database managed by liquibase.
+* Configurable kXR_Qconfig support for xrootd.

 #### Highlights introduced on dCache 2.15
+* Improved glob patterns.
+* More robust handling of over load situations.
+* fsck for Chimera on upgrade.
+* Reduced storage requirements for Chimera.
+* Chimera can store multiple checksum for a file.
+* Admin shell documentation updates.
+* gPlazma restriction attributes.
+* Set ACLs through DCAP.
+* Pool startup improvements.

 #### Highlights introduced on dCache 2.16
+* New experimental RESTful API.
+* New experimental end user web interface called dCacheView.
+* New experimental support for redundant cell communication using multiple message brokers.
+* New resilience service for managing file replicas.
+Will eventually replace the replica manager.
+* New experimental support for replicable services.
+* Scalable SRM frontend service.
+* Limited OpenID Connect support.

 ### Incompatibilities

+#### Incompatibilities introducted in 2.14
+* Strict RFC 2818 host name checking in SRM/HTTP clients - this in particular affects server side srmCopy and WebDAV COPY.
+It is expected that this will break with server side copy to/from some WLCG sites.
+Globus Toolkit enables the same strict mode by default by the end of the year, so we expect the affected sites to get new host certificates soon.
+Additionally, server side copy is not used much, so it is likely not be a big issue for dCache.
+* Significant schema changes in Chimera.
+Upon upgrade the schema will be updated, which may take a while for large sites.
+To downgrade, the schema changes have to be rolled back with the appropriate command in dCache before downgrading dCache.
+* PnfsManager now uses a single request queue.
+This could possibly affected third-party monitoring scripts that scrape the info output.
+* All forbidden and obsolete properties in 2.13 have been removed and all deprecated properties in 2.13 have been marked obsolete.
+* RC4 ciphers are banned by default and the option to ban Diffie Hellman key exchange if broken has been removed.
+* gPlazma now instantiates plugins separately for every use in gplazma.conf.
+This means that the configuration has to be specified for all lines, not just the first.
+This provides the flexibility to use the same plugin several times with different configurations.
+* The WebDAV door enables BASIC authentication by default over HTTPS.
+* Pools always compute checksums on the fly and the ontransfer checksum policy has been dropped.
+* The SRM by default uses a fair share scheduler for scheduling transfers.
+Thus the observed behaviour under load may have changed.
+* SRM 1 support is deprecated and disabled by default.
+* SRM scheduler states have been simplified.
+Third party monitoring scripts that track request states may have to be updated.
+* SRM no longer retries SRM requests internally.
+Failures are propagated to the client to provide fail-fast behaviour.
+* SRM no longer resolves host names in SURLs when determining whether they are local to this dCache instance or not.
+In particular, this may affect sites that use DNS aliases.
+* The SRM database schema is now managed by liquibase and the schema is updated upon upgrade.
+To downgrade, the schema changes have to be rolled back with the appropriate command in dCache before downgrading dCache.
+As a consequence, user information for existing SRM requests will be lost from the database.
+Third party scripts that access the SRM database directly may have to be updated.

+#### Incompatibilities introducted in 2.15
+* Some configuration properties have been deprecated or made obsolete. dcache check-config can tell you if you are affected.
+* Several Chimera schema changes are applied upon upgrade.
+To downgrade those schema changes have to be rolled back prior to downgrade.
+* Several bugs have been fixed.
+In the unlikely event that you relied on these bugs, upgrading may break your installation.
+* X.509 proxy certificate source address restrictions are now enforced.
+Clients that relied on these not being enforced will fail after upgrade.

+#### Incompatibilities introducted in 2.16
+* Apache ZooKeeper is now a required dependency.
+* Several database schemas will be updated upon upgrade.
+This includes billing and pinmanager.
+Upon downgrade, these schemas must be rolled back using the dcache database rollbackToDate command prior to downgrading dCache.
+Third party code that uses these database will possibly have to be modified.
+* The dCache location manager can no longer be configured to establish arbitrary topologies.
+* The srm service was split into two services - a frontend service called srm and a backend service called srmmanager.
+Both are required to operate an SRM service in dCache.
+* Support for the SRM 1 protocol has been dropped.
+* The FTP door’s default root path behavior now matches that of other doors.
+That is, it no longer uses the per user root setting as the root directory.
+The original behavior can be restored by appropriate configuration.
+* The RemoteTransferManager and CopyManager cells of the transfermanagers service have been merged.
+* Sites with a custom httpd.conf configuration will have to adjust this upon upgrade to inject the cell address of the info service.

 ## Services